What is a skills-based CV and do I need one?

 Section 1 – personal details

-This is where you put your name, your address or where you are based, and your email address and phone number.
+This is where you put your name, your address (or where you are based), your email address and your phone number.
 Some people like to put their LinkedIn information here, but it’s not essential.
 Other than these pieces of information, you don’t really need to add anything else – some people think that your birthday and nationality are essential, but they’re not necessary.

 Section 2 – profile/career objective

 This section isn’t the most important section, but if you are lacking in some bits of experience that an employer might be looking for, it can really boost your CV.
-All it is is a brief introduction to who you are, a little bit about what you’ve done, and where you want to end up.
+This section is a brief introduction to who you are, a little bit about what you’ve done, and what your long term goals are.
 You should spend some time on this section so that you stand out from the other candidates.

 Section 3 – skills

-This is the most important part of your CV – after all, this section gives its name to this CV format.
+This is the most important part of your CV – after all, this section encompasses the name of this CV format.
 From your compiled list of skills from previous roles, try and include five or six skills related to the position you are applying to.
-It’s worth noting that this section will change with every application, so it’s likely you can mention your other skills in another application.
+It’s worth noting that this section will change with every application, so you will likely mention your other skills from the list in another application.

 Carefully read the job description and the specifications when writing this section, and note down some of the keywords.
 Hiring managers often have to go through many CVs, so having words to catch their eye will make them spend longer looking at your CV.